-In accordance with the requirements of Article L. 823-9 of the French Commercial Code relating to the justification of our assessments, we bring the following points to your attention: the Company annually reviews the book value of its financial assets and investments in subsidiaries according to the methods described in paragraph 3.2.3 "Financial assets" in the notes to the parent company financial statements.
-We have, within the context of our assessment of the accounting rules and principles followed by your Company, examined the methods of implementing impairment tests and the hypotheses used, and we have verified that Notes 2, 3 and 4 of paragraph 4 "Notes related to the balance sheet and income statement" of the notes to the parent company financial statements give appropriate disclosure.
+In accordance with Article L. 823-9 of the French Commercial Code relating to the justification of our assessments, we bring the following points to your attention: The Company reviews the book value of its financial assets and investments on an annual basis according to the methods described in section 3.2.3 "Financial assets" in the Notes to the financial statements.
+As part of our assessment of the accounting rules and principles adopted by your Company, we examined the methods used for impairment tests and the assumptions adopted, and verified that Notes 2, 3 and 4 of section 4 "Notes to the balance sheet and income statement" provide appropriate disclosure.

-The assessments thus made were in the context of our audit of the parent company financial statements, taken as a whole, and have therefore contributed to forming our opinion expressed in the first part of this report.III.
+These assessments were performed as part of our audit approach for the financial statements taken as a whole and contributed to the expression of our opinion in the first part of this report.

+III.
 Specific verifications and information

-We have also performed, in accordance with the professional standards applicable in France, the specific verification required by law.
+We have also performed the other procedures required by law, in accordance with professional standards applicable in France.

-We have no remarks to make on the fairness and consistency between the parent company financial statements and the information provided in the management report of the Board of Directors and in the documents addressed to shareholders on the financial position and the parent company financial statements.
+We have no comment to make as to the fair presentation and consistency with the financial statements of the information given in the Board of Directors' management report and in the documents addressed to shareholders with respect to the financial position and the financial statements.

-Concerning the information provided in accordance with the requirements of Article L.225-102-1 of the French Commercial Code on the remuneration and benefits paid to directors as well as the commitments made for their benefit, we have verified its consistency with the accounts or with the data underlying these accounts and, where relevant, with the information received by your company from companies controlling your company or controlled by it.
+Concerning the information provided in accordance with Article L.225-102-1 of the French Commercial Code on the remuneration and benefits paid to directors as well as the commitments made for their benefit, we have verified their consistency with the financial statements or with the data underlying these financial statements and, where relevant, with the information collected by your Company from companies controlling your Company or controlled by it.
 On the basis of this work, we attest the accuracy and fair presentation of this information.

-In accordance with the law, we have checked that all the information related to the identity of the shareholders and holders of voting rights have been disclosed to you in the management report.
+In accordance with the law, we have verified that all the information relating to the identity of shareholders and holders of voting rights has been disclosed to you in the management report.

-Paris and Neuilly-sur-Seine, 28 April 2016
+Paris and Neuilly-sur-Seine, 26 April 2017